mnentwig/busbridge3/README.md

 * The JTAG port (driven by TCK from the FTDI chip)
 * The application clock domain at a "higher" frequency (if in doubt, increase the FTDI clock divider to slow things down on the JTAG side)
 The clock domain crossing is unusual in a sense that no synchronizer is used as a design decision (if return data would arrive so late as to cause metastability, it is invalid in any case.
 The downstream logic is "robust").
 It is at the user's discretion to use appropriate constraints, exceptions, or insert a pair of (*ASYNC_REG=TRUE*) FFs.

 The strategy is simply that the application is required to provide return data in time, and adding a synchronizer at the (slow) JTAG frequency would cut into that timing budget.

+Crossings are implemented using an event parallel to data that is toggled one cycle late.